-Boyle McCauley News is a non-profit newspaper published ten times yearly by the Boyle McCauley Community Newspaper Society.
+Boyle McCauley News is a non-profit newspaper published six times yearly by the Boyle Street McCauley Community Newspaper Society.
 The Society is made up of people who live and work in the Boyle Street and McCauley neighbourhood.

 We are always looking for articles and photographs that relate to the area, particularly of community events or a general human interest nature.
-Our editorial deadline is the 12th of the month.
 Articles should be no longer than 500 words and photos should be high resolution. refer to our Editorial Guidelines for more information.
 Contact the Editor for more specifics on upcoming issue themes and assignments.

 Our goal is to report issues fairly and provide a variety of perspectives on issues affecting this community.
 We strive to focus on the positive aspects of Boyle Street and McCauley.
 At the same time, we seek to present honest and solution-oriented news and opinions concerning the challenges that face the area.